Greatest Hits 1970–1978

-Greatest Hits 1970–1978 is a compilation album from Black Sabbath, released in 2006.
+Greatest Hits 1970–1978 is a compilation album from the English heavy metal band Black Sabbath, released in 2006.

 This album features only the original line-up of Black Sabbath with all the albums Ozzy Osbourne worked on presented from 1970's self-titled debut album to 1978's Never Say Die!.

 The album debuted on the Billboard 200 album chart on 1 April 2006 at number 96.
 It spent 10 weeks on the chart.

 It was released to coincide with the band's induction into the American Rock and Roll Hall of Fame.

 Track listing

 All songs written by Black Sabbath (Tony Iommi, Ozzy Osbourne, Geezer Butler, and Bill Ward).